Transit Guide: Corktown Detroit

 DDOT (Detroit Department of Transportation)

-New fares start 5/01/19: $2.00 four hour pass, $0.50 w/DDOT Student ID, $0.50 Seniors/Disabled. $5.00 24/hr pass.
+$2.00 - four hour pass, $0.50 w/DDOT Student ID, $0.50 Seniors/Disabled. $5.00 24/hr pass.
+Pay with cash or use Token Transit App.

 Click here for interactive map, schedules & stops

-#2 Michigan Ave is a *24–7 service bus service that runs between Downtown Detroit (Rosa Parks Transit Center) & Fairlane Town Center with stops in Corktown, East Dearborn, Ford World Headquarters & Fairlane Town Center. *After midnight, the bus only runs between downtown & Schaefer in Dearborn.
+#2 Michigan Ave is a *24–7 service bus route that runs between Downtown Detroit (Rosa Parks Transit Center) & Fairlane Town Center with stops in Corktown, East Dearborn, Ford World Headquarters & Fairlane Town Center. *After midnight, the bus only runs between downtown & Schaefer in Dearborn.

 Bus Schedule